-Many actions identified in the Plan will be provided or upgraded as part of the usual business of Council and managed as part of the long-term Financial Management Plan.
+Many actions identified in the DIAP will be provided or upgraded as part of the usual business of Council and managed as part of the Long Term Financial Plan.

-Some actions may require support from external funding bodies such as the accessible fishing platform and adult change facilities.
+Some actions may require support from external funding bodies.

-Some items identified in the plan are not considered part of Council's core business or they are shared responsibilities for the provision of the items.
-Council will explore opportunities for external providers to provide these services.
+Some items identified in the plan are not considered part of Council's core business or there are shared responsibilities for the provision of the items.
+Council will explore opportunities for external providers to help deliver these services.

-The Disability Inclusion Action Plan is designed to be a flexible document that can respond to emerging needs over the next four years.
+The plan is designed to be a flexible document that can respond to emerging needs over the next four years.